19+ Haunted Houses & Scary Ghost Tours in Kansas City: Updated for 2021

-Halloween is all about spooky, scary things to do & haunted houses in Kansas City.
+Halloween is all about the spooky, scary things to do & haunted houses in Kansas City.

-With Halloween around the corner haunted houses, ghost tours & special Halloween events are full of scares and thrills.
+With Halloween around the corner, KC’s haunted houses, ghost tours & special Halloween events are full of scares and thrills.
 While not all the scary entertainment is suitable for small children, you can find spooky things to do with your older kiddos around town…

 So sit back, turn on a light and get ready to be scared at these haunted houses near me!

 Whether you’re looking for haunted houses in Missouri or scary Halloween things to do in Kansas…we couldn’t forget the scary, thrill-seeking Kansas Citians out!

 Be sure to note, most of these events are geared towards older children.
 This list is sure to raise a few hairs!

 Looking for Halloween things to do for younger kids?
 Check out other Halloween resources:

 - Trick or Treating & Trunk or Treating in KC

 - Kids Eat FREE on Halloween